 Do you tell your Members of Congress what it takes to live an independent life in your community?
 Your Members of Congress need to hear directly from their constituents on how these programs and laws make a difference – and that they should be preserved, not cut.

 Tip: Connect with your local chapter.
 You can find the one closest to you at thearc.org/find-a-chapter.

 Reminder: You have three Members of Congress: two Senators, who represent the entire state, and one representative in the House of Representatives.
 It’s your responsibility as a citizen and disability rights activist to connect with your Members of Congress.

 1. Pick up the Phone: The easiest way to tell your Members of Congress how you feel about an issue, or ask their support or opposition for a bill, is to call their office.

-2. Request a Meeting: In-person meetings are a very effective way to educate elected officials and/or their staff about The Arc, and current issues.
-Contact your local chapter (find yours at thearc.org/find-a-chapter) to find out if they have a meeting coming up.
+2. Request a Meeting: In-person meetings are a very effective way to educate elected officials and/or their staff about The Arc and current issues.
+Contact your local chapter (find yours here) to find out if they have a meeting coming up.
 Often, your Senator or Representative will not be available.
 Request a meeting with a member of their staff.
-Staffers make recommendations and advise their members regarding particular issues.
+Staffers make recommendations and advise their Members of Congress regarding particular issues.
 Meeting with a staff member is worthwhile.